-The most scenic railway in England, the Settle to Carlisle line runs through the Eden Valley with stations at Appleby and Kirkby Stephen.
-Penrith, a welcoming market town makes an ideal base to explore the area.
+Penrith, is a welcoming market town and an ideal base to explore the area.
 Brough, near Kirkby Stephen is an old coaching village, rich in history, while Orton and Tebay is an area of striking landscapes, local produce, heritage and intriguing myths and legends.
-Shap - famous for its granite offers great walking and the historic Shap Abbey.
+Shap is famous for its granite offers great walking and the historic Shap Abbey.

 The Eden Valley, has been featured on BBC2's Britain's Heritage Heroes, ITV's 'The Adventurer's Guide to Britain', the Channel 5 series Coast to Coast with Tony Robinson and on the ITV series 'Best Walks with a View with Julia Bradbury'